bright/new-www/content/blog/szymon-chmal-from-bright-inventions-among-warsaw-it-days-speakers.md

 ### Tree-shaking – anything you need to know (Polish: Tree-shaking – z czym to się je)

 <div class="image"><img src="/images/tree-shaking_wdi_szymon.png" alt="Tree-shaking" title="Tree-shaking"  /> </div>

+What is tree-shaking?
+How does it work?
+And what to do when it doesn’t work?
+Szymon will guide you through tree-shaking step by step. 🙂

+## Let’s meet (virtually) at Warsaw IT Days

+[Register for Warsaw IT Days](https://warszawskiedniinformatyki.pl) and view Szymon’s speeches.

+You’ll also have a chance to listen to Szymon (onsite) at the [4developers](https://4developers.org.pl) conference in April.
+He will speak there as well.
+More on that soon!